 Moveable Tiny House.
 Moveable Tiny House.
-A structure no larger than 400 square feet intended for separate, independent living quarters, designed as a permanent, year-round residence for one household that meets these five conditions:
+A structure no larger than 400 square feet intended for separate, independent living quarters, designed as a permanent, year-round residence for one household that meets these six conditions:

-- 1. Is licensed and registered with the California Department of Motor Vehicles and meets NFPA 1192 standards or ANSI 119.5 requirements as certified by a qualified third-party inspector accredited through American Society for Testing and Materials. - 2.
+- 1. Is licensed and registered with the California Department of Motor Vehicles and meets National Fire Protection Association (NFPA) RV 1192 standards, or if certified after January 1, 2021, meets American National Standards Institute (ANSI) 119.5

+Park Model standards.
+Certification must be made by a qualified third-party inspector accredited through American Society for Testing and Materials. - 2.
 Is towable by a bumper hitch, frame-towing hitch, or fifth-wheel connection, and is not designed to move under its own power; - 3.
-Is no larger than allowed by California State Law for movement on public highways; - 4.
+Is no larger than allowed by California State Law for movement on public highways: - 4.
 Has at least 120 square feet of first floor interior living space; - 5.
 Is a detached self-contained unit that includes basic functional areas that support normal daily routines such as cooking, sleeping, and sanitation; and - 6.
 Substantially complies with local building, health, and safety codes as set forth in this code so that it qualifies as a permanent dwelling.